aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

 ## Notes

-- This library uses an AWS CloudFormation custom resource which about 10MiB in size.
+- This library uses an AWS CloudFormation custom resource which is about 10MiB in size.
 The code of this resource is bundled with this library.
 - AWS Lambda execution time is limited to 15min.
 This limits the amount of data which can be deployed into the bucket by this timeout.